Retail Roundup: Fortunoff Mattress coming to LI

 The customer base for mattresses has expanded since the recession officially ended in 2009, unemployment has declined and disposable income has increased, according to IBISWorld Inc., a market research firm in Los Angeles.

-Furthermore, more shoppers are going to specialty stores for mattresses instead of general furniture stores — 19 percent in 1993 compared to 47 percent by the end of 2014.
+Furthermore, more shoppers are going to specialty stores for mattresses instead of general furniture stores — 19 percent in 1993 compared with 47 percent by the end of 2014.

 Retail Roundup is a new column about major retail news on Long Island — store openings, closings, expansions, acquisitions, etc. — that will be published online and in the Monday paper.
 If you have news to share, please send an email to Newsday reporter Tory N. Parrish at tory.parrish@newsday.com.